Dalane Tidende

 Dalane Tidende is a local newspaper published in Egersund, Norway.

+History

 Dalane Tidende was started in 1885 as Dalernes Tidende.
 Its name was changed in 1934.
 It was stopped in 1941, but returned in 1945.

+Present Day

-It has a circulation of 7,385 (2019).
+It has a circulation of 6775 (2022).

 Dalane Tidende is published by Dalane Tidende & Egersund Avis AS, which is owned by half a dozen private persons.